What Is an RFID Portal?

-Integrated RFID Portals are primarily used to track assets and inventory.
-Objects can be tracked as they move through the facility and pass through the different integrated RFID portals.
-If someone is carrying a specific asset that has an RFID tag, this can also be used to track the asset as it moves through the facility.
+As long as the person has an RFID tag, the person can be tracked as they move through the facility and pass through the different RFID portals.
+RFID tags are easily carried by team members through small objects like lanyards.
+If someone is carrying a specific device that has an RFID tag, this can also be used to track someone as they move through the facility.

 RFID portals work similarly to other RFID readers.
-Integrated RFID portals are a type of automated system that uses radio-frequency identification (RFID) technology to track assets as they move through a warehouse or other facility.
-These portals consist of RFID readers, antennas, and software that work together to identify and record the movement of tagged assets in real time.
 RFID portals usually have a transceiver and an antenna.
 The transceiver sends a radio signal within an area or a "read zone."
 The object with an RFID tag that is passing through the portal gets activated by the reader.
 The signal is transmitted through the antenna.

 What are the Different Types of Integrated RFID Portals?